I wondered now and then.

 Her last sentence a bit choked.
 She looked away and walked to her husband in the garage saying no more.
 We stood silent a wave of empathy swept me.

 I discarded my Vietnamese stereotyping and have tried to accept each as an individual, but one slips back so readily to this weakness.
-K-Mart and Walmart shoppers, I try not to think I’m superior but I do.
-Overweight, a stereotype of those who lack self-control, who am I to say?
+I try not to think I’m superior Walmart shoppers but I do.
+Overweight, it’s those who lack self-control.
 I’ve tried to remove prejudice but it is so easy to assume haughty generalizations.

-Mom and Dad were invited to a reunion of sorts for Vietnam veterans in my oldest brother's army Brigade held in Monterrey, California.
+Mom and Dad were invited to a reunion of sorts for Vietnam veterans in my oldest brother's army Brigade held at Fort Ord in Monterrey, California.
 Mom didn’t want to go to a reunion but did want to talk to those who knew Rickie, to know more about how he was killed instead of the Army's brief summary.
-Dad refused to go, so I took Mom.
+Dad refused to go so I took Mom.

-As we drove to Monterrey, again passing the walnut trees of Monterey Road, I thought of Rickie, killed when only 19, the older brother who protected me when I was his little sister as we moved about.
-Unlike Dad he was responsible, had a paper route, picked fruit in the summer and helped Mom with chores and money pinches.
-Still I hardly knew him, the three and half year difference in age between us a vast time gap when young.
+As we drove to Monterrey, again passing the walnut trees of Monterey Road, I reminisced about Rickie, killed when only 19, the older brother who protected me when I was his little sister as we moved about.
+Unlike Dad, he was responsible, had a paper route, picked fruit in the summer and helped Mom with chores and money pinches.
+Still, I hardly knew him, the three- and half-year difference in age between us a vast time gap when young.
 At 23, with two kids, now the eldest, I was elevated to the family responsible one.
-He was demoted to a picture in uniform on my parent's living room wall, a folded flag propped up on their fireplace mantel and a name on a Washington D. C. wall.
+He was demoted to a picture in uniform on my parent's living room table, a folded flag propped up on the fireplace mantel and in 1982, a name on a Washington D. C. wall.

-Mom and I were apprehensive how "gooks" would be received.
-We knew Rickie joked about telling his fellow soldiers he wasn’t a “gook” but also knew it was a joke of self-defense from the racial sting.
+Mom and I were apprehensive about how "gooks" would be received.
+We knew Rickie joked about telling his fellow soldiers he was GG (“Good Gook”) but understood it was a joke of self-defense from the racial sting.